Project Palms

 Project Palms began in August 2021 to address significant knowledge gaps for the six target species of palm, while aiming to bolster and protect their populations in protected fragments of the Sainte Luce littoral forest.

 SEED has completed a palms population census, microhabitat assessments, phenology and pollinator surveys, and, within SEED’s nursery, germination monitoring, survival and growth trials, and soil composition trials.
-These data are being used to inform the in-situ planting of 1,800 palms into protected forest fragments in 2024.
-They will also contribute to the development of a holistic Conservation Action Plan for the Sainte Luce littoral forest.
+These data were used to inform the in-situ planting of 1,075 palms into protected forest fragments in 2023 and 2024.
+These data were also used to develop a holistic Palms Conservation Action Plan for the Sainte Luce littoral forest.

 SEED is working closely with local communities to implement Project Palms.
 Information on knowledge and usage of the six target species, as well as community preferences for palm protection, has been gathered through a community consultation survey, focus groups, and interviews with key informants and local experts.
-Community involvement in the project will continue through in-situ planting and establishment of a community resource use site.
-Additionally, SEED continues to strengthen its relationship with local forest management bodies CoBA (Communautés de Base; forest management association), FIMPIA (Forestry Police Association), and Polisin’ala (local forest patrol) – a highlight being the collaboration between SEED, all three forest management bodies, and other key stakeholders during the trial transplanting of 66 C. saintelucei into forest fragment S9 in February 2023.
+Community involvement in the project will continue through further in-situ planting and the dissemination of project learning.
+Additionally, SEED continues to strengthen its relationship with local forest management bodies CoBA (Communautés de Base; forest management association), FIMPIA (Forestry Police Association), and Polisin’ala (local forest patrol) – a highlight being the collaboration between SEED, all three forest management bodies, and other key stakeholders during the transplanting of over 1,000 endangered palm seedlings into protected forest fragments in 2024.

 Join us in Madagascar